ngetachew/ngetachew.github.io/fakenews.md

 ### Constraining Sources

-Given the vastness of the internet, the search results are constrained to a set of unbiased news sites recommended by Allsides.com, including BBC, Reuters, APNews, and The Hill.
+Given the vastness of the internet a search query could bring up results from anywhere, maybe even the source of the potentially fake claim itself!
+This is why under this framework, I've constrained the results to a set of unbiased news sites recommended by Allsides.com, including BBC, Reuters, APNews, and The Hill.
+These sources are completely adaptable.

 **Example:**
 - **Claim:** "We have fewer Americans working now than in the 70s."